-The Different Types of Breath Analysis
+Different Types of Breath Analysis for DUI Breath Tests

 In addition to attacking the method of measurement in your DUI case, an experienced DUI defense attorney will also spend time challenging the procedures used to take and measure your sample.
-Regardless of which type of technology was used in your case, several human factors may also exist that would interfere with your result.
+Regardless which type of technology used in your case, several human factors may exist that would interfere with your result.